What is NYC Local Law 88: Lighting Upgrades & Sub-Metering?

 Meter Upgrades Require Planned Approach

 Similar to lighting upgrades, meter upgrades are more disruptive while using tenant spaces.
 Hence, we highly advise a planned approach.
 Additionally, approval of a phased upgrade allows building owners to plan meter upgrades for when tenants move out.
-One can use both manual and automatic meters to achieve local law 88 NYC compliance, and each has benefits and drawbacks.
+One can use both manual and automatic meters to achieve Local Law 88 NYC compliance, and each has benefits and drawbacks.

 • Yes, it’s true that manual meters are less expensive.
 However, it is laborious and time-consuming to operate them as each must be read by hand.
 Tenants find it increasingly challenging to monitor their usage unless they are proficient in reading manual meters.